 - The Midnight Library by Matt Haig. ★★★★★ Fiction.
 This book tells the story of Nora Seed who discovers the reality of multiple, simultaneous universes.
 We get to experience this character choosing different life realities, living out past regrets and seeing how each situation has its advantages and disappointments.
 This is a true feel-good novel and I was pleasantly surprised by the snippets of wisdom that came shining through.
 I would read it again, that’s how much I loved it.

 - How Stella Learned to Talk by Christina Hunger. ★★★★★ Non-fiction.
 Christina talks about her expertise as a speech pathologist and how she applied her knowledge and expertise to her dog, Stella.
-I was enthralled from beginning to end and it didn’t take me long to order my own set of Hunger for Words Buttons for our Otis.
+I was enthralled from beginning to end and it didn’t take me long to order my own set of Hunger for Words Buttons (paid link) for our Otis.

 - The Cult of We by Elliot Brown and Maureen Farrell. ★★★★★ Non-fiction.
 This is a heavy read just because of all the veiled greed and hypocrisy displayed by the subjects, Adam and Rachel Neumann.
 Adam founded the company We Work and the authors of this book thoroughly researched his life and discovered all the ways he lied to potential investors, friends, employees, and anyone who would listen about the supposed profitability of the company.
 It was a great book, although complicated at times, and kept me entranced as I listened to his rise and ultimate fall.